 Causes of Auto Accidents

 There are a number of different reasons why car accidents can occur.
 This can include anything from road conditions to simply not paying enough attention to one’s driving.
 However, there are certain circumstances where a person does not take reasonable care for other people’s safety when driving.
 When this happens, there is a possibility that the driver that caused the accident could be considered “negligent.”
 Under Georgia law, a victim of negligence may be entitled to certain forms of compensation.
-Some common causes for auto accidents that are related to negligence can include:
+Some common causes of auto accidents that are related to negligence can include:

 - Impaired Driving: One of the leading causes of accidents is impaired driving.
 Not only is this a crime in every state, driving while under the influence of alcohol or drugs greatly increases the likelihood of an accident.
 Many times accidents involving impaired driving can result in serious injury, and in some cases, death.
 Impaired driving often shows a severe lack of care for other drivers on the road.